Fences (play): Plot

 Seven years later, Troy has died.
 Cory comes home for a visit from the military where he is a corporal in the Marines.
-He initially refuses to go to his father's funeral due to long-standing resentment, but he is convinced by his mother to pay his respects to his father — the man who, though hard-headed and often poor at demonstrating affection, nevertheless loved his son.
+Lyons is in prison for cashing other people's checks and Gabriel has been institutionalized but they both are allowed to leave for the day to attend Troy's funeral.
+Cory initially refuses to go to the funeral due to long-standing resentment, but he is convinced by his mother to pay his respects to his father — the man who, though hard-headed and often poor at demonstrating affection, nevertheless loved his son.
+Raynell and Cory bond over a song that Troy used to sing about his old dog named Blue.
 The family say their farewells to Troy and offer forgiveness that may not be fully deserved.

 Allegories

 The brother Gabriel is potentially an allegory to salvation.
 Other than being actually named Gabriel, like the angel, Gabe wears a trumpet, constantly chases away unseen "hellhounds", and regularly believes himself to be speaking with Saint Peter.
 At the end, just before Troy's funeral, the family gathers around Gabe in the yard.
 He blows three times into his trumpet, but no sound comes out.
 In a moment of trance, Gabe begins to dance and sing.
 The sun breaks through the clouds while the family looks on.
 Troy is at last delivered and the rest of the family is too; each seeming to find peace in their relationship with Troy.

 The fence referred to by the play's title is built over many years and is revealed to be finished only in the final act of the play.
 It is not obvious as to why Troy wants to build it, but a dramatic monologue in the second act shows how he conceptualizes it as an allegory — to keep the Grim Reaper away.
 The fence is also symbolic of the emotional barrier that Troy erected between himself and his sons, one from each of his adult relationships.
-Rose also wanted Troy to build the fence as a symbolic means of securing what was her own, keeping what belonged inside in (her family), and making what should stay outside, stay out.
+Rose also wanted Troy to build the fence as a symbolic means of securing what was her own, keeping what belonged inside (in her family), and making what should stay outside, stay out.
 It also refers to hitting a home run in baseball, ie "swinging for the fences," attempting the supreme achievement in baseball.